webbro-software/auraterm/README.md

 npm run test
 ```

-You should see styled text printed to your terminal.
+You should see styled text printed with colors, effects, and gradients.

 ---